 - 1. Go into the radar's web interface and record the session.
-For help doing this, go to Record and watch video on page 22. - 2.
-Start up to 60 m (196 ft) in front of the radar and walk directly towards the radar. - 3.
-Check the session in the radar's web interface.
+For help doing this, go to . - 2.
+Start up to 60 m (196 ft) in front of the radar and walk directly towards the radar. - Check the session in the radar's web interface.
 The symbol for a human classification should appear when you are detected. - 4.
 Check that the radar's web interface shows the correct direction of travel.